dalong0514/selfstudy/006英文知识/202101Paper/2021005Implementing-Smart-Factory-of-Industrie-4.0-An-Outlook.md

 We need smart hardware and software to construct the smart factories.
 These include smart machine controllers, high bandwidth IWN devices, manufacturing related big data analytics software, and the integrated information systems.
 But prior to the off-the-shelf products, the underlying technical issues should be investigated.
 Based on the theoretical analysis and development experiences, we identify several challenges and give possible solutions in this section.

-5.1.
-Intelligent Decision-Making and Negotiation Mechanism.
+### 5.1.
+Intelligent Decision-Making and Negotiation Mechanism

 The smart artifacts are fundamental components of smart factory.
 While today’s computer numerical control (CNC) machines generally have 3C capabilities, the smart machines should have additional autonomy and sociality capabilities.
 This means the smart machines can make decisions by themselves instead of being directly instructed, and they can negotiate with each other and with the smart products.
 Therefore, the autonomy and sociality capabilities are the key enablers for the implementation of a self-organized manufacturing system.
 The research on MAS that is a branch of AI technology can provide some useful results such as the ontology method and the contract net protocol (CNP) [28].
 However, further research is still needed to achieve the autonomous manufacturing system architecture instead of hierarchical or mediator ones.

-5.2.
-High Speed IWN Protocols.
+### 5.2.
+High Speed IWN Protocols

 The IWN is superior to wired network in a manufacturing environment; but the existing IWN standards such as WIA-PA [29] and WirelessHART [30] cannot provide enough bandwidth for heavy communication and high-volume data transfer.
 The standards such as IEEE 802.11 [31, 32] can provide high bandwidth but not specially designed for industrial applications.
 The IWN used in automation is different from the ad hoc wireless sensor network (WSN) used in surveillance domains [33, 34].
 The QoS other than energy efficiency is more concerned.
 Maybe the hybrid solution that wireless gateways are wired to form a backbone mesh network is a practical implementation at present.

-5.3.
-Manufacturing Specific Big Data and Its Analytics.
+### 5.3.
+Manufacturing Specific Big Data and Its Analytics

 Big data will deliver big value in the future.
 The utilization of big data is now feasible with the cloud computing that enables a scalable storage and computing ability.
 Despite the cloud computing and general big data analytics, we should focus on special features of manufacturing related big data.
 Questions on which data should be collected, how these data can be collected, how to formulate, what is the meaning and how to analyze should be answered.

 Instead of collecting various data and then struggling to think how to use them, the practical beginning may be considering which information can reveal quality and efficiency related factors.
 For example, as the malfunction machines will reduce product quality and the finished product ratio, the machine state and its operation history should be monitored and analyzed to predict problems so that people can respond in advance.
 To improve efficiency, we should know the time taken in processing each operation and operation time of each machine.
 This helps to recognize the performance bottleneck of operations and load unbalance of machines.

-5.4.
-System Modeling and Analysis.
+### 5.4.
+System Modeling and Analysis

 By the general selforganized theory, the self-organized process may lead to unexpected situations such as chaos [35].
 Thus, we need to model self-organized manufacturing system, deduce its dynamical equations, and conclude appropriate control methods.
 However, the theories on self-organized system are not matured and the complex system research is still a hot topic.
 The formal methods such as model checking technology may be possible option for modeling and analyzing selforganized manufacturing system [36].

-5.5.
-Cyber and Property Security.
+### 5.5.
+Cyber and Property Security

 We cannot place too much emphasis on security aspects.
 Without security, we dare not bring our smart factories into service.
 The smart factory suffers bigger security problems than traditional Internet applications [37, 38].
 On one hand, we should protect various information on customers, suppliers, commercial strategies, and know-hows.
 These kinds of information are generally stored in the public cloud instead of enterprises’ private data center.
 These confidential materials may be disclosed, for example, by hackers, which may cause huge profit loss or even legal disputes.
 On the other hand, the machines and other physical objects and even people themselves are connected to the cloud.
 When control mechanism is broken, these objects may operate in a destructive way to cause direct property loss.

 Encryption and authorization are generally used in cyber security domain, which will be still useful in smart factory or Industrie 4.0 applications; but these mechanisms are not enough.
 By now, we do not have a way to create an absolute software system.
 Even the very famous software is suffering endless loopholes [39].
 New mechanisms which are specially designed for smart factory should be developed; and before these come true, some conservative methods may be practical options.
 For example, the critical information is stored in enterprises’ private cloud and the unsafe operation instructions are reported to people rather than being immediately executed.

-5.6.
-Modularized and Flexible Physical Artifacts.
+### 5.6.
+Modularized and Flexible Physical Artifacts

 When processing a product, distributed decision-making organizes a group of resources together.
 These resources include equipment for machining or testing and that for conveying.
 Thus, it is required that these physical artifacts should be able to work together.
 First of all, the conveying system should be able to transfer products between any two machines.
 Secondly, functions for automatic positioning, clamping, and programming should be integrated into the system.
 Therefore, we should develop modularized and smart conveying units that can dynamically reconfigure production routes.
 The modularized and standalone positioning and clamping units, with smart controllers should also be developed to easily incorporate new machines to the system.

 ## 06. Conclusions and Future Work